HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 ## Feedback and open-source

-After the reports are submitted and the project is evaluated, a better common way is to let community get involved I am aware that by myself, it will be impossible to maintain such software.
-The software will eventually be deprecated and cease to function effectively without ongoing maintenance and updates.
-Therefore, I propose to open-source the project, allowing the community to contribute, and I am willing to see more innovations and feedbacks from the community.
+Once the reports are submitted and the project has been evaluated, I believe the best path forward is to involve the community.
+Maintaining this software on my own would be an insurmountable task.
+Without ongoing maintenance and updates, the software would eventually become obsolete and cease to function effectively.

+To address this, I propose open-sourcing the project.
+By making the code available to the public, we can invite contributions from a diverse group of developers and enthusiasts.
+This collaborative approach will ensure the software remains up-to-date and continues to improve over time.

+Open-sourcing the project will not only facilitate its longevity but also foster innovation.
+I am eager to see how the community can enhance the project with their feedback, ideas, and contributions.
+By working together, we can create a more robust and versatile tool that benefits everyone.

 # Future Plan
 ## Work Left